Modoc sucker: Description

 Modoc suckers have short heads and small eyes.
-This sucker is mature when it reaches 3 to 4 inches long; the adult is usually no more than 7 inches long but it rarely exceeds 13 inches.
-The largest Modoc sucker found in Goose Lake to date measured 11 inches.
+This sucker is mature when it reaches 3 to 4 in long; the adult is usually no more than 7 in long but it rarely exceeds 13 in.
+The largest Modoc sucker found in Goose Lake to date measured 11 in.
 Their lateral line scales count is usually 73 to 91.The average number of scales above the lateral line is 15 up to 19; the number of scales below the lateral line ranges from 9 to 12.
 It has been observed to reach five years of age at the oldest.
 Modoc suckers have 5 types of fins, which are dorsal, anal, pectoral, pelvic, and caudal.
 In detail, the number of dorsal fins ranges from 9 to 12 rays, anal fins from 7 rays, pelvic fins from 8 to 10 rays, pectoral fins from 15 to 17 rays, and caudal fins from 18 to 19 rays.
 The lower lip of Modoc Suckers is deeply notched and only one of the five to six rows of papillae connects the two lips.
 They have little yellowish-brown fins.
 Overall, they are greenish-brown or olive, and their backs are represented reddish color.
 Specifically, non-breeding body coloration of both sexes’ ranges from greenish brown to light blue to dark gray and olive.
 They have lighter coloration on the sides of the body with generalized mottling, usually with 3–4 darker spots similar in size to those of Sacramento suckers.
 The abdomen appears white to cream or yellowish with no markings.
 For breeding males, however, they have orange-red lateral bands, orange fins, and they have tubercles on their fins and body.